dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 When computation can’t be done on the fly, a new file containing the ID of the task is created and stored in the folder, **../module_results/sdg_indicators/mgci/tasks**.
 This file will help you to track the status of the task at any moment.
 An alternative way to track the progress of the task is by using the **GEE task tracker** as shown above, where you can find the tasks that are running on the server.

-Once the computation in GEE is complete, return to SEPAL-SDG 15.4.2 :sub:`beta` to continue with the rest of the computation.
+Once the computation in GEE is complete, return to SEPAL-SDG 15.4.2 to continue with the rest of the computation.

 Select the **Export from tasks** drawer in the left menu panel.
 This window highlights the steps to process GEE tasks as seen below: